crisson/quickrest/README.md

   },

   /**
-   * A function run before each network request
+   * A function run before each network request.
+It receives any HTTP request body and query string parameters entered by the user, in additional to consolidated headers.
+It should return an object containing additional params, query string, or headers that should be added to the request.
    * @param  {Object}   params  request parameters
+   * @param  {Object}   query   request query string parameters
    * @param  {Object}   headers headers set by the user invoking an api function.
    * @param  {Function} cb      callback function optionally invoked
    * @return {Promise.<Object>|Object}           An object containing headers */
-  beforeEach(params, headers, cb){
+  beforeEach(params, query, headers, cb){
     // e.g., add as csrf token, authorization header, etc const np = {csrf: 'randomToken'}